Why pursue a master’s degree in biology?

 Delroy Brockett (left) and Michael Loccisano (right) are AGT students.
 Both are doing their MA-thesis research in Prof. John Dennehy’s lab.
 But not for long… Michael will defend in April 2024!

-You are eligible if you are an undergraduate Biology major, you have taken ≥60 credits and you have maintained a minimum GPA of 3.0 in the major (in all science and math courses).
+Eligibility.
+Undergraduate Biology majors who have taken ≥ 60 credits and have maintained a GPA of ≥ 3.0 in the major (in all science and math courses).

-As long as you maintain a 3.0 GPA undergraduate average, you will automatically be accepted into the QC MA program when you graduate with your BA.
+As long as you maintain an undergraduate GPA of 3.0, you will automatically be accepted into the QC MA program when you graduate with your BA.

 Below are some policies regarding the AGT.

-- Each course you wish to count toward your MA must be graded on a letter basis (not CR or P), at B- (2.7 GPA) or better.
+• Any course that you wish to count toward your MA must be graded on a letter basis (not CR or P) at B- (2.7 GPA) or better.
 Grades as low as C- still count toward your undergraduate degree.

-- The 600- or 700- level courses you take as an undergraduate can count toward your required 300-level undergraduate courses for the biology major, or as electives; lab and field courses can count as your undergraduate laboratory requirements.
+• The 600- or 700- level courses you take as an undergraduate can count toward either your required 300-level courses for the biology major or your electives; lab and field courses can count as your undergraduate laboratory requirements.

-- As you can transfer a maximum of 12 credits into the MA program, there is no benefit to remaining an undergraduate beyond this point.
+• Since you can transfer ≤ 12 credits into the MA program, there is no benefit to remaining an undergraduate beyond this point.

 Please note that the AGT resembles but is not the same as the college-wide BA/MA program.
 The Biology Department only participates in the QC-wide AGT, which is described in detail here, with info on how to apply (click the “Accelerated Graduate Degree Programs” button and then select “Biology” from the list of programs).